DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/old_reference/2D-Mod-Finder-p.rst

 |

 The example shown above is transformed with virtual robot therefore the ``Robot Read`` input is not accurate.
-User then should adjust the pose for ``Gripper`` Node output, adjusting it as they should align.
+Then, you should adjust the pose for ``Gripper`` Node output, adjusting it as they should align.

 Note: ONLY adjust this pose when using virtual robot!
 If using real robot and gripper not aligned with object, should check the real robot pose.